Best Time to Water Cannabis Indoors

 Impact of Temperature and Humidity

-Environmental conditions like temperature and humidity play a significant part in the watering process.
-Warm conditions cause plants to use water more rapidly, increasing the need for more frequent watering.
-In contrast, cooler temperatures allow the soil to retain moisture longer.
+Environmental conditions like temperature and humidity play a significant part.
+Warm conditions cause plants to use water more rapidly.
+Cooler temperatures allow the soil to retain moisture longer.
+Ventilation is another overlooked factor; fans running constantly will dry out your plants faster.
+Humidity influences how quickly water evaporates from the soil.

 Influence of Indoor Lighting Conditions

 It’s also critical to time your watering right.
 Always water when the lights are on.
-Our cultivation expert strongly advises against watering at night when lights are off, as this can increase ambient humidity and promote mold development especially in the late flowering stage when buds are dense and moisture-sensitive.
+Our cultivation expert strongly advises against watering at night when lights are off, as this can increase ambient humidity and promote mold development, especially in the late flowering stage.

 Techniques for Efficient Indoor Watering